craftweg/website/priv/posts/2019-03-14-open-source-and-trust.md

 ---
 title: Open source and trust
-excerpt: Trust is key for open source projects to thrive.
+description: Trust is key for open source projects to thrive.
 In this blog post I explain what trust has meant for Tuist.
 categories: [tuist, open source, trust]
 ---